Covert Comic Home Page

 Thursday

-As a CIA officer, if I look back and see a second set of footprints in the sand beside my own, I'm thinking maybe it's Jesus, or maybe it's our tech guys playing another one of their jokes.
+If I ever look back and see a second set of footprints in the sand beside my own, as a CIA officer I'm thinking maybe it's Jesus, or maybe it's our tech guys playing another one of their jokes.

-Got a pleasant surprise this Christmas morning.
-While the wife and kids were busy opening presents under the Yule tree, some terrorists dropped by our house to offer us season's greetings.
-They told me that, although technically at war with the United States and international Zionism (and therefore reserving the right to attack and kill us later in the week), they wanted to sincerely convey best wishes to me and my family.
+Got a pleasant surprise this morning when a group of terrorists visited our neighborhood to sing Christmas carols.
+When they got to our house, a couple of them told me that, although technically at war with the United States and international Zionism (and therefore reserving the right to attack and kill us later in the month), they wanted to sincerely convey best wishes to me and my family.
 Feeling distinctly moved, I thanked the terrorists for their magnanimous gesture, and enthusiastically wished them the same.

 Wouldn't it be wonderful if the holiday spirit could last all year long?